AdventOfCSS/2024-12-01__photo-gallery/README.md

 ## The Solution

+I did a [live stream of me coding this out.](https://youtu.be/UfxfvsgVnVM) (Jump to the 11:33 mark.
+The first 11 minutes is me trying to work with CodePen and vanilla CSS. ðŸ˜“)

 For the solution, I used [Astro](https://astro.build/) and [TailwindCSS](https://tailwindcss.com/).
 Of course, these aren't requirements.
 But, these tools make it easy to get up and running quickly.

 Inside of your Astro project, you'll see the following folders and files: